History of the Aromanians: Awakening of the Aromanian identity, and Romanian sponsorship

-One of the greatest figures during the Aromanian awakening was Apostol Margarit, a native of Avdela in southern Macedonia, on the slopes of the Pindus mountains.
-As early as 1862, Apostol Margarit introduced the vernacular in the school of the large prosperous town of Klissoura (Vlaho-Klisura), in the Kastoria region of Macedonia.
+One of the greatest figures during the Aromanian awakening was Apostol Mărgărit, a native of Avdela in southern Macedonia, on the slopes of the Pindus mountains.
+As early as 1862, Apostol Mărgărit introduced the vernacular in the school of the large prosperous town of Klissoura (Vlaho-Klisura), in the Kastoria region of Macedonia.
 Nicepheros, the Greek bishop of Kastoria tried for many years to close down the school, but without success.
-In December, 1879, the first unsuccessful attempt on the life of Apostol Margarit took place.
-Margarit was wounded during a second attempt on his life during December 1890.
+In December, 1879, the first unsuccessful attempt on the life of Apostol Mărgărit took place.
+Mărgărit was wounded during a second attempt on his life during December 1890.
 There were Vlach schools in Klissoura, Krushevo, Nizepole, Trnovo, Gopesh, Ohrid, old Avdela in the Pindus mountains and new Avdela near Veria.
-Later more schools were founded in Macedonia, and then a Vlach high school was established in Bitola(Monastir) in the 1880s.
+Later more schools were founded in Macedonia, and then a Romanian high school for Aromanians was established in Bitola (Monastir) in the 1880s.
 The Greeks were naturally alarmed by the national reawakening of the Vlachs.
-At their peak, just before the Balkan Wars,there were 6 secondary gymnasiums, and 113 primary schools, teaching in Vlach.
+At their peak, just before the Balkan Wars, there were 6 secondary gymnasiums, and 113 primary schools, teaching in Vlach.
 Due to the ongoing pressures from the Greek Church in the Ottoman provinces of Rumelia, Vlachs and their schools were viewed with suspicion.
 In 1880 Greek guerrillas attacked some villages near Resen because the village priests had committed the unpardonable sin of using Vlach in the church services.
 In the same year the Greek bishop of Kastoria had the schoolmaster in Klissoura arrested because he taught in the Vlachs' native language.
 In 1903, the Aromanian organization Society Farsharotu was founded in the United States.
 A momentous date in the history of the Vlachs was May 23, 1905, when the Sultan issued a decree officially recognizing the Vlachs and affirming their rights to maintain their schools and churches.
 Following the proclamation of the decree, the Greek bishops, and the armed bands they supported, unleashed a campaign of terror on the Aromanians to discourage them from taking advantage of their rights.
 In 1905, the Vlach abbot of the Holy Archangel monastery in the Meglen region was murdered by a Greek band.
 In the summer of 1905 some villages near Bitola were attacked.
-On October 27, 1905, Greek guerillas attacked the village of Avdela in the Pindus, birthplace of Apostol Margarit, and razed it to the ground.
+On October 27, 1905, Greek guerillas attacked the village of Avdela in the Pindus, birthplace of Apostol Mărgărit, and razed it to the ground.
 Then in 1906, in the town of Véria (Berea), the priest Papanace was murdered as he was on his way to church to serve the Divine Liturgy in Vlach.
 The Romanian Vlach school in the village of Avdhela in Pindus, which was one of the first Romanian sponsored Vlach schools, active as early as 1867, was burned and razed to the ground on 27 October 1905 by Greek guerrillas.
 This event prompted street anti-Greek demonstrations in Bucharest in the autumn of 1905 of the Aromanians living there, and a rupture of diplomatic relations between Romania and Greece.